utahnlp/structured_tuning_srl/README.md

 # Demo
 You can use a trained model to do inference interactively:
 ```
-python3 -u demo.py --load_file tli8hf/robertabase-crf-conll2012 --gpuid [GPUID]
+python3 -u -m hf.demo --load_file tli8hf/robertabase-crf-conll2012 --gpuid [GPUID]
 ```
+where ``[GPUID]`` is the GPU device index.
+Set it to ``-1`` to run on CPU.

-which will automatically download a trained RoBERTa+CRF model on the CoNLL2012 data to be used for interactive prediction.
+The demo will automatically download a trained RoBERTa+CRF model on the CoNLL2012 data to be used for interactive prediction.
+On the CoNLL-2012 test set, the model has ``86.5`` F1 with gold predicates, and ``85.9`` without gold predicates.

 # Acknowledgements
 - [x] Sanity check (Thanks to Ghazaleh Kazeminejad for helping me with sanity check)